vippsas/feedapi-spec/SPEC.md

 Consumers should gracefully handle not only new unknown fields in the JSON objects (as is usual), but also ignore entirely new commands (i.e., lines not containing either `event` nor `cursor`).
-In particular a command saying "please re-sync the partition list" is likely to be added in the future.

 #### Event command